 Human Resources: MHR

-Housed in the Jon M. Huntsman School of Business, the master of science in human resources program gives students the opportunity to engage in real-world projects that prepare students for one of the fastest growing career fields.
+Housed in the Jon M. Huntsman School of Business, the master of human resources program gives students the opportunity to engage in real-world projects that prepare students for one of the fastest growing career fields.
 Human resource managers are responsible for the strategic design and implementation of recruitment, selection, compensation, training, career, and performance management systems that bring out the best in an organization’s most important assets — its people.

-The MSHR is also available in an executive program, offered throughout the state of Utah to working professionals.
-The program is scheduled around business hours, so that students may maintain their careers while working toward the MSHR degree.
+The MHR is also available in an executive program, offered throughout the state of Utah to working professionals.
+The program is scheduled around business hours, so that students may maintain their careers while working toward the MHR degree.
 Courses are taught face to face in Salt Lake City and broadcast to other locations throughout the state.